Integrating Semi-Supervised and Active Learning for Semantic Segmentation: Experiments and Results

-To assess the effectiveness of our methodology across applications, we tested it on two benchmark semantic segmentation datasets: (1) CityScapes \cite{cordts2016cityscapes} and (2) ISPRS Vaihingen \cite{rottensteiner2012isprs}.
+Given that most state-of-the-art semi-supervised learning (SSL) architectures and active learning (AL) strategies have been initially developed and validated on natural imagery datasets, we begin by benchmarking our proposed method on the widely used CityScapes \cite{cordts2016cityscapes} dataset.
+This allows for a direct and fair comparison with state-of-the-art techniques in the broader semantic segmentation literature.

+Following this initial validation, we extend our evaluation to two established remote sensing benchmarks: ISPRS Vaihingen \cite{rottensteiner2012isprs} and RoadNet \cite{liu2018roadnet}, to assess the adaptability and robustness of our method in remote sensing-specific scenarios.
+This progression from natural to remote sensing imagery is intentional: it enables us to ground our approach in existing methodological baselines while ultimately demonstrating its effectiveness in the target domain.

 The CityScapes dataset, focused on urban street scenes, includes 2,675 training images, 300 for validation, and 500 for testing, with 19 classes after downsampling to $688\times688$ as in \cite{rangnekar2023semantic,xie2020deal,hu2021semi,wang2022semi_u2pl}.
 Our TSF framework is evaluated using the same semi-supervised setup as prior methods \cite{hu2021semi, wang2022semi_u2pl, xu2022semi}.
 The ISPRS Vaihingen dataset, used for land cover classification, includes three-band (NIR, red, green) images at 9cm resolution, DSM data, and six labelled classes.
 The dataset has 33 patches (average size $2494\times2064$), cropped to $512\times512$ without overlap, resulting in 233, 111, and 398 images for training, validation, and testing, respectively.
+RoadNet is a benchmark dataset for road network detection with 0.21-m spatial resolution.
+It includes RGB images and related road surface maps for the segmentation task.
+The number of samples for training, validation and testing is 410, 45 and 387, respectively.